silaspuma/silaspuma/README.md

 Check out my [GitHub](https://github.com/SilasPuma) for cool projects and more!

-**Remember: Your time is limited, don't waste it living someone else's life.**
+**Remember: Your time is limited, don't waste it living someone else's life. - Steve Jobs**

 Created with 💙 and a dash of tech magic by Silas.